fszf/Intel-DRM-Nightly/README.md

 Seems NVME power saving patch by Andy L. is already merged into Intel DRM Nightly.
 No other patches applied to current pkgbuild.

+Please consider using the pkbuild from AUR as this repo is only maintained when there is a necessary patch to be applied on top of the AUR pkg.

-4.9.x has an issue with booting.
-I've modified the config as discussed in bug tracker until these issues are resolved.
+~~4.9.x has an issue with booting.
+I've modified the config as discussed in bug tracker until these issues are resolved. ~~

 ### Recommended Install